saflo76/shellkit/README.md

 scenario, regarding those defective, pre-failure disk drives that still give you some sort of (weak or such) file system access.
-In these cases, being impossible to evaluate the device remaining lifespan, the logical approach is to make a global file list of everything is intended to recover and arrange its order in a compromise fashion between what is more strongly wanted and what is supposed to be more likely grabbed because of its small footprint.
+In these cases, being impossible to evaluate the device remaining lifespan, the logical approach is to make a whole file list of everything is intended to recover and arrange its retrieval order in a compromise fashion between what is more strongly wanted and what is supposed to be more likely grabbed because of its small footprint.

 Consider this scenario:
 - Your crucial data just sits on a mere 1-5% of disk space